 Documentation

-What SolverForge is, how it differs from mathematical solvers, and the project roadmap.
+What SolverForge is, how it differs from mathematical solvers, and where to start in the documentation.

 What is SolverForge?